-The name, location, phone number, email address or any other specific information are simply not available to just any given IP address.
-Not only can an IP address change or be shared among many computers (and hence people), but the information that you’re seeking is considered private and is protected by the ISP who owns that IP address.
+The name, location, phone number, email address, or other specific information is not available if all you have is an IP address.
+Not only can an IP address change or be shared among many computers (and hence people), but the information you’re seeking is private and protected by the ISP, who really “owns” the IP address.

 In some cases, reverse DNS can be instructive.

-You can see that this gives much of the same information that we’ve seen above, namely the ISP who owns that IP address.
+You can see this gives much of the same information that we’ve seen above, namely the ISP who owns that IP address.
 But there’s an additional tidbit of information.

 We may be able to get a little closer.

 Here you can see that the scope has narrowed somewhat.
-The location is listed as “Chattaroy, Washington”.
+The location is listed as Chattaroy, Washington.

 We’re getting closer, but not much.
 MaxMind has correctly identified the state where this IP has been assigned.
 The city of Chattaroy, however, is several hundred miles on the other side of the state from where that IP address is actually in use.

-Particularly when it comes to web servers and web hosting, it can sometimes be instructive to see what other domains might be hosted at the same IP address and server.
+Particularly when it comes to web servers and web hosting, it can be instructive to see what other domains might be hosted at the same IP address and server.

-We’ll use http://whois.webhosting.info for this look-up.
+We’ll use hackertarget.com/reverse-ip-lookup for this.

-This probably wasn’t what you wanted…
+This probably wasn’t what you wanted

-The ISP provides that internet service to someone, it’s true, but they will not release that information, and that information is not available publicly.
-You’ll need the assistance of the courts, law enforcement, and possibly overseas law enforcement if the IP address is located in another country.
+The ISP provides internet service to someone, it’s true, but they will not release that information, and that information is not available publicly.
+You’ll need the assistance of courts, law enforcement, and possibly overseas law enforcement, if the IP address is located in another country.

-If the tables were reversed, you really don’t want random people tracking you down by your IP address, now do you?
+And when you think about it, that’s exactly as it should be: if the tables were reversed, you wouldn’t want random people tracking you down by your IP address, do you?